Zimbra-Community/python-zimbra/README.md

 creating and sending Zimbra SOAP queries to the backend and adds a few utilities such as a preauth generator.

+Compatible with Python 2.7 and 3.x (cPython and PyPy)

 This framework is not intended to supply user level access to Zimbra functions.
 Zimbra tends to be too dynamic and complex for this to work.
 This is actually a framework to reduce the implementation work if you want to